Qalandars Fined For Slow Over-rate - UrduPoint

 Qalandars Fined For Slow Over-rate

-Lahore Qalandars have been fined for maintaining a slow over-rate during their one-wicket loss against Islamabad United in the seventh match of the HBL Pakistan Super League 2020 at the Gaddafi Stadium on Sunday
+Lahore Qalandars have been fined for maintaining a slow over-rate during their one-wicket loss against Islamabad United in the seventh match of the HBL Pakistan Super League (PSL) 2020 here at the Gaddafi Stadium on Sunday night

-As this was their first offence, all 11playing members have been fined 10 per cent each of their match fees as per Article 2.22 of the HBL PSL Code of Conduct for Players and Player Support Personnel, which deals with minimum over-rate offences.
+As this was their first offence, all 11 playing members were fined 10 per cent each of their match fees as per Article 2.22 of the HBL PSL Code of Conduct for Players and Player Support Personnel, which deals with minimum over-rate offences, said a spokesman for the Pakistan Cricket Board (PCB) here on Monday.

 In the stipulated time, Qalandars were two overs short of their target after taking into account time allowances.